New York Court Records

 Understanding the New York Criminal Court System

-• Appellate Divisions: The New York intermediary appellate courts are made up of the Appellate Divisions of the Superior Court, county courts (third and fourth department) and appellate terms of the Supreme Court (first and second department).
+- Appellate Divisions: The New York intermediary appellate courts comprise the Appellate Divisions of the Superior Court, county courts (third and fourth departments), and appellate terms of the Supreme Court (first and second departments).

-• Trial Courts: New York trial courts serve as the courts of “original instance”.
-They include the supreme courts, county courts, district court, city courts, town courts, and village courts.
+- Trial Courts: New York trial courts serve as the courts of “original instance”.
+They include the supreme courts, county courts, district courts, city courts, town courts, and village courts.

 Are all New York Criminal Records Open to the Public?

 Most New York criminal records fall under the umbrella of public records law.
-This means members of the public may inspect and copy these records by contacting the clerk at the respective courthouse.
+This means almost anyone may inspect and copy these records by contacting the clerk at the respective courthouse.
 However, this isn’t a blanket law.
 Although New York Law 255-B allows members of the public to inspect records, there are several exceptions to this rule.
 For instance, criminal records may be closed to the public if they contain juvenile information or if the defendant is found not guilty.
 However, most inmate record information is available to the public.
 Sealed criminal records are also unavailable to the public.

 How to Access New York Criminal Court Records